 Welcome to my homepage!

+I'm currently working as a cloud security researcher & advocate at Datadog.
 You will find below some pointers to posts and software I have written in the past.

 - Shifting Cloud Security Left — Scanning Infrastructure as Code for Security Issues